Westacular/sortable-coding-challenge/README.md

 # Overview #

 This is a solution to the [Sortable Coding Challenge](http://sortable.com/blog/coding-challenge/) by Wes Campaigne.
-April 2013.
+Written and submitted in April 2013.

 ## Running the Code ##

-This solution requires Python 2.7, and uses only the standard library. `./match.py` should work out of the box for matching the sample data.
+This solution requires Python 2.7, and uses only the standard library.
+Clone the repo, and `./match.py` or `python match.py` should work out of the box for matching the sample data.
 Run `./match.py -h` for usage information.

 ## Files ##

-`classes.py` contains the classes used to store and process the products and listings data, and some simple related data structures for matching them.

 `match.py` is a command-line tool to perform the matching, and contains the high-level logic for the algorithm.
 Matching the 20,000-listing sample data takes ~8s on my system.

+`classes.py` contains the classes used to store and process the products and listings data, and some simple related data structures for matching them.

 `compare.py` is a little tool I put together to compare between results sets, as a way to track incremental improvements and regressions in the matches while refining the matching algorithm.